9 Most Epic & Popular Heritage Monuments In Delhi You Must Visit Before You Die

 Picture Credits: Soham Das

 Constructed by the British to commemorate the sacrifices of Indian soldiers in World War I, this is also known as the All India War Memorial.
-Located on Rajpath, it is a monument of national importance as on the Republic Day, the parade marches to India Gate.
+Located on Rajpath, it is a monument of national importance as on Republic Day, the parade marches to India Gate.
 Don’t miss visiting the Amar Jawan Jyoti, the ever-burning flame that pays tribute to the soldiers who lost their lives saving the honour of India!

 Where | India Gate - Rajpath Marg